sovrin-foundation/sovrin-rfc/text/steward-selection-algorithm/README.md

 [__mean time between failures__ (__MTBF__)](
 https://en.wikipedia.org/wiki/Mean_time_between_failures
 ) metrics.
-The more time elapses between failures, the less likely it is to occur, so in a simple linear probability curve, an MTBF of 100 days could be converted into a 3.65% likelihood in a year.
+The more time elapses between failures, the less likely it is to occur, so in cases where a simple linear probability curve obtains, an MTBF of 100 days could be converted into a 3.65% likelihood in a year.

 Significance can also be quantified with a familiar _systems reliability_ concept, __mean time to repair__ (__MTTR__).
 This is a measure of downtime--